 Thank you very much to the community volunteers who translate for the international geocaching community.

 2.12.
 How do I edit my time zone, distance units, and date format?

 Account preferences such as time zone, distance units, and date format can all be edited to suit your geocaching experience.

-- Log into your Geocaching.com account and click on the gear icon in the top right corner.
+- Log into your Geocaching.com account and click the arrow at the upper right hand of the page.
+Select "Account Settings."